What does it feel like to be in spiritual alignment? And what does that word mean, anyway?

 Staying in Alignment.

 Staying in spiritual alignment all the time might not be a realistic goal.
 Life constantly pulls and tugs at us.
-But we have so many tools at our fingertips to help us ease back into a happier, more joyful state of alignment.
+But we have many tools at our fingertips to help us ease back into a happier, more joyful state of alignment with our higher self.

 I hope you found this post helpful.
 Please share it with a friend!